openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 getRssiValue(): Promise&lt;number&gt;

 Obtains the RSSI of the remote BLE device.
-This method uses a promise to return the result.
+This API uses a promise to return the result.
 It can be used only after a connection is set up by calling [connect](#connect).

 **Required permissions**: ohos.permission.USE_BLUETOOTH